websanco/liferay-learn/docs/dxp/7.x/en/site-building/optimizing-sites/ab-testing/verifying-ab-test-requirements.md

 Before running A/B Testing on your Content pages, you must verify these requirements are met:

 - Liferay DXP is connected to Analytics Cloud.
-Fore information on how to set up this connection, see [Connect your Liferay DXP site to Analytics Cloud]((../../../../../../analytics-cloud/latest/en/getting-started/connecting-data-sources/connecting-liferay-dxp-to-analytics-cloud.md)).
+Fore information on how to set up this connection, see [Connecting your Liferay DXP site to Analytics Cloud](https://learn.liferay.com/analytics-cloud/latest/en/getting-started/connecting-data-sources/connecting-liferay-dxp-to-analytics-cloud.html).

 - Your page is a [Content Page](../../creating-pages/understanding-pages/understanding-pages.md).
 Widget Pages do not support Experiences for different Segments.
 - The Content Page you intend to test is published.